List of plants, alphabetical by common name:

 Milkweed is a native perennial plant.
 It has opposite, oblong, and smooth leaves.
 Lilac-colored flowers are arranged in dense umbels on the upper one-third of the plant.
 The fruits are large pods that grow to 5 inches.
 They split open along one side, revealing silky seeds which are then scattered by the wind.

 Mimulus ringens; M. glabratus

-Monkey-Flower reaches a height of one to four feet.
+Monkey-Flower reaches a height of 1-4 feet.
 Purplish blossoms are found on stalks growing from the leaf axils.
 The corolla structure of the flowers gives the plant its common name because it gives an impression of a monkey’s face.

 - Bites, cuts, and scratches